News & Announcements

 Highlights of the “Virtually Yours” online festival include the following.
 All times are EDT.

 - Videos of four Festival opera productions, each streamed just once on Sundays at 1 pm.
-The operas are Puccini’s Madama Butterfly (June 7), Mozart’s Le Nozze di Figaro (June 14), the acclaimed 2019 production of John Adams’s Nixon in China (June 21), and Wagner’s The Flying Dutchman (June 28).
+The operas are Puccini’s Madama Butterfly (June 7), Mozart’s Le Nozze di Figaro (June 14), the acclaimed 2016 production of Benjamin Britten’s Peter Grimes (June 21), and Wagner’s The Flying Dutchman (June 28).